IntroQG-2017/Exercise-8/README.md

     ![Standard error](Images/standard-error.png)<br/>
 *Equation 3.
 The standard error*.
+  - Of course, you should not use existing Python functions in the functions you create, other than perhaps a function for calculating the square root.
 - Each of the functions should be part of a Python script called `geo-stats.py`.
 - Within the `geo-stats.py` file, include tests that demonstrate your code is working properly using the ages measured for minerals in the five geochronological samples below.